 Instead, he recommends using other forms of equipment to squat, deadlift, and bench press.
 For example, he suggests using free weights for Bulgarian squats and step-ups and Olympic bars for bench press and deadlifts.

+OK, so don’t get us wrong—we’re fans of the sit-up.
+In fact, you’ll find these in many Aaptiv workouts.
 This time-honored fitness move is still one of the most popular exercises performed in gyms today.
-But it’s probably not the secret to better abs.
+And while it certainly works those abdominal muscles, it (like other core exercises) isn’t the sole key to a flat stomach or six-pack.
 “The secret is really mouth control and cardio exercise to get body fat down low enough, so your abs aren’t covered with subcutaneous fat,” Straub says.
-“Sit-ups just ruin your low back and exacerbate postural problems.”
 She recommends planks for toning abs and standard cardio like running and cycling to reduce fat.